MED PHYS/PHYSICS 265 — Introduction to Medical Physics

-Effects of ionizing radiations of living cells and organisms, including physical, chemical, and physiological bases of radiation cytotoxicity, mutagenicity, and carcinogensis; lecture and lab.
+Effects of ionizing radiations of living cells and organisms, including physical, chemical, and physiological bases of radiation cytotoxicity, mutagenicity, and carcinogenesis; lecture and lab.

-MED PHYS/B M E/H ONCOL/PHYSICS 501 — RADIOLOGICAL PHYSICS AND DOSIMETRY
+MED PHYS/B M E/H ONCOL/PHYSICS 501 — Radiation Physics and Dosimetry

 Interactions and energy deposition by ionizing radiation in matter; concepts, quantities and units in radiological physics; principles and methods of radiation dosimetry.